magomezh/Belly-Button-Biodiversity/README.md

 ![Bacteria by filterforge.com](Images/bacteria_2.png)

-Build an interactive dashboard using Plotly from the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/).
+Built an interactive dashboard using Plotly from the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/).

 The dataset is part of a study that explors the bacterial diversity found in human navels.
 The study demonstrates that more than 70% of people have the same common microbes living in their navels.
 The study refers to these microbes as operational taxonomic units (OTUs).